-Prerequisites: CRJU 111, PSYC 201 or SOCL 205.
+Prerequisites: PSYC 201 or SOCL 205.

-405 Advanced Interviewing and Interrogation
+Advanced Interviewing and Interrogation

-This course is meant to add to the basic skills offered in Sociology 105.
 Specific interviewing and interrogation tools and skills will be introduced and practiced through role-play.
 There will be an emphasis on the Fourth, Fifth, Sixth and Eighth Amendments, as it directly relates to the distinct differences between the concept of witness interviews and suspect interrogations.

-Ethical issues will be emphasized.
-Prerequisites: CRJU 111, CRJU 105 (or) SOCL 105, CRJU 222, CRJU 232.
+Prerequisites: CRJU 105 (or) CRJU 321.